sai-kiran08/TimeGuard-Access-Shield/README.md

 This system enhances safety, prevents unauthorized usage, and enables reliable automation in industrial or controlled environments.

 ---

-## Features

-- **Real-Time Clock Display**
-  The LCD continuously displays the current real-time clock to the user.

-- **Password-Based Authentication**
-  Users must press **'A'** on the keypad to enter the password entry mode.

-- **Time-Restricted Access Control**
-  Machine access is granted **only if**:
-  - The entered password is correct
-  - The access attempt occurs within valid working hours
-  Access is denied even if the password is correct but the time is invalid.

-- **Interrupt-Based Settings Menu**
-  An external interrupt switch allows the user to open a settings menu for configuration.

----

 ## Editing Menu Options

 The system provides the following editable parameters: